szTheory/exifcleaner/README.md

 yarn run release
 ```

-When the Github release page comes up, mark it as draft.
+Check the [Github release page](https://github.com/szTheory/exifcleaner/releases) and confirm a new draft release was created.
 Then run the publish command:

 ```bash
 yarn run publish